auditiv/MonaSynthLib/README.md

 **Filters**: Provides filters (low-pass, high-pass) to shape waveforms.

-**Mixers**: Mix and adapt volume of vectors from multiple sound streams into a single output, concatenate Signals and create ASR envelopes.
+**Mixers**: Mixes and adapts volume of vectors from multiple sound streams into a single output, concatenate Signals and create ASR envelopes.

 **Multithreading**: Enables multi-threaded sound generation and processing for parallel performance.